This content has been automatically translated from Ukrainian.

 - conversation history,

-- intermediate representations ("I've already talked about it"),
+- intermediate representations ("I've talked about this before"),

-But there is a difference:AI has no real emotional memory chi physical experience.
-In the brain —, emotions can overwrite logic.
-In AI —, everything is linear and deterministic (so far ̄\_( ⁇ )_/ ̄).
+But there is a difference:AI does not have true emotional memory or embodied experience.
+In the brain — emotions can overwrite logic.
+In AI — everything is linear and deterministic (for now ¯\_(ツ)_/¯).

-The term "brain stack" was first seen in a book about design patterns by the refactoring guru (google).
-The book can be bought online in digital version.
-There's EPUB, PDF, etc.
+The term "brain stack" was first seen in a book about design patterns by a refactoring guru (google it).
+The book can be purchased online in digital format.
+It is available in EPUB, PDF, etc.

 This post doesn't have any additions from the author yet.